 After the first part, Dr. Cao will help to talk about the key technologies behind these document intelligence applications.
 We will begin with some basic concepts in AI machinery and deep learning.
 Then we'll give you a simple example to show you how machine can learn from the data.
 Last we will move to some advanced topics in computer vision and natural language processing.
 This is the overview of this talk.

 Let's move to the first part.
 First, what is Document Intelligence?
 In 2019, there hold a workshop on document intelligence.
 In this workshop, the meeting organizers try to give a clear definition on document intelligence.
 Document intelligence is collectively referred to as the ability to read, understand, and interpret business documents.
-Business documents include sales agreements, vendor contracts, no applications, purchase orders, invoices, financial statements, employment agreements, and a white many more.
+Business documents include sales agreements, vendor contracts, no applications, purchase orders, invoices, financial statements, employment agreements, and many more.
 These documents often reflect complex legal agreements and reference, explicitly or implicitly regulations, case law and standard business practices.
 Thus they are central to the operation of business.

 In this talk, we will introduce the following applications to show the latest progress in the field of Document Intelligence.